MusongKwon/JagCoach/README.md

 ```sh
 curl -fsSL https://ollama.com/install.sh | sh
 ```
-Once these dependancies are installed, you can download JagCoach from the GitHub Repository (https://github.com/MusongKwon/JagCoach) and run it in an IDE or use the commands below:
+Once these dependencies are installed, you can download JagCoach from the GitHub Repository (https://github.com/MusongKwon/JagCoach) and run it in an IDE or use the commands below:

 ```sh
 git clone https://github.com/MusongKwon/JagCoach.git